-The average rate on new card offers inched up this week for the first time in more than a month, according to the CreditCards.com Weekly Credit Card Rate Report.
+June 24, 2015: Average APR on new card offers inched up this week for the first time in over a month, according to the CreditCards.com Weekly Credit Card Rate Report.

 The national average annual percentage rate rose to 15 percent Wednesday after remaining at 14.99 percent for five weeks.